Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 -**Note:** We now need to use this table to make a few new tables which we will use as input for various tools.
 I would strongly reccomend firstly duplicating the table and editing the duplicated table.

 **Significant DEGs**
-- After duplicating the `merged_table.tsv`, rename it to whatever you want.
+- After duplicating the `merged_table_unique.tsv`, rename it to whatever you want.
 I would reccommend being as descriptive as you can in your file naming.
 - Example: `786-0_vs_HK-2_sigDEGs.tsv`
 - Example: `786-0_vs_HK-2_sigDEGs_padj0.05.tsv`
 - Now open the file in Excel.